Fresh Basil Pesto Sauce (nut-free!)

 Recipe Notes and Tips for Success…

-- If you prefer, you can add nuts to this recipe, and about 2 tablespoons of pine nuts or walnuts when blending.
+- If you prefer, you can add nuts to this recipe, such as about 1/4 cup of pine nuts and 1/4 cup of walnuts when blending.

-- When blending, try not to blend the mixture too long, or it will start cooking the sauce.
-You want to keep it fresh, and clean tasting.
+- When blending, try not to blend the mixture for too long, or it will start cooking the sauce.
+You want to keep it fresh and clean-tasting.

 - Plus, pesto sauce is a delicate sauce.
 Do not place it directly over heat.
 It’s best to remove your pasta pot from direct heat when tossing the pesto with your pasta.